enoche/ImRec/README.md

 _We opensource the framework and hope it could benefit the community._

 ## Features

+- **Align recommendation to Industry**
+  - Global time splitting with timestamp (_Same raw source data, same results!
+Previous random splittings suffer from **data leakage** and do not hold this property._)
+  - Strictly predict future interactions.

 - **Supporting various supervised tasks**
   - Supervised with sampled negatives by a sampling strategy
   - Supervised with all positives and negatives (_All unobserved are negatives_)